storlak/Python-Libraries-Studied/# Python Libraries.md

 - To import "import os"
 - pip install: pip install os
 - [OS.PATH Documentation](https://docs.python.org/3/library/os.path.html#module-os.path)
-- os.path functions that i've used:
+- 🔻os.path functions that i've used:
     - os.path.exists(): this checks if the named file exists on the given path .
     - os.path.basename(path): extracts the file name without extenstion from a path.
     - os.path.isfile:checks if a given path is a file.